Capitalisk/capitalisk-website/docs/guide-create-multisig-account.md

 To create a multisig wallet on the target blockchain, you first need to create a new regular account:

 ### 2.2.
-Make sure that all participating members have setup their multisigPublicKey
+Make sure that all participating members have set up their multisigPublicKey

 In order to add other accounts as members of a multisig account, you first need to make sure that each of those accounts has registered a `multisigPublicKey` (this is the public key which will be used to verify the member's signatures).
 If some member accounts do not have a multisig public key, then the multisig account registration in the next step (`2.5`) will not work - The transaction will still be processed and fees will be charged but it will be a no-op.